Nuts are a very popular food.

 Interestingly, nuts may be one of the best foods for people with metabolic syndrome and type 2 diabetes.

-In addition, compared to the control group, the pistachio group had greater reductions in blood pressure and C-reactive protein (CRP), a marker of inflammation linked to heart disease.
+What’s more, compared to the control group, the pistachio group had greater reductions in blood pressure and C-reactive protein (CRP), a marker of inflammation linked to heart disease.

 Nuts have strong anti-inflammatory properties.

-However, chronic (long-term) inflammation can cause damage to organs and increase disease risk.
+However, chronic, long-term inflammation can cause damage to organs and increase disease risk.
 Research suggests that eating nuts may reduce inflammation and promote healthy aging (39).

 Fiber provides many health benefits.

-Although your body can't digest fiber, the bacteria that live in your colon can.
+While your body can't digest fiber, the bacteria that live in your colon can.

-Many types of fiber function as prebiotics or "food" for your healthy gut bacteria.
+Many types of fiber function as prebiotics or food for your healthy gut bacteria.

 Your gut bacteria then ferment the fiber and turn it into beneficial short-chain fatty acids (SCFAs).